Welcome to the latest edition of The Road to Zero Report

 Infrastructure

-Councils have now been given LEVI funding
+Upper-Tier local authorities have been approved for LEVI funding

 Public chargepoint deployment & reliability